Su996/Greenhouse-intelligent-flower-watering-system/README.md

 Sign up an account for Onenet cloud service:网站

 Here is the url and API key of your device:整个截图
+Run main.c on the raspberry Pi.
 Python3 is required, also make sure python install urllib and import it:
 ```
 import urllib.request
 ```
-Run main.c on the raspberry Pi.
-As for Qt project, you can:
+For Qt project, you can:
 1) Open Monitor.pro with Qt Creator (version 5.9 or higher) and run the project.
-2) Use qmake and mingw32-make to build the project, it will produce an executable file under release, run it.
+2) Use qmake and mingw32-make to build the project, it will produce an executable file under “release” folder, run it.
 ```
 qmake
 mingw23-make
-Monitor.exe
+release/Monitor.exe
 ```
 ##### Important Notice:
 1) Please place python script "getdata.py" under build and debug folder, mine is